Withdrawals (Undergraduate Policy)

 Withdrawals During the First 20 Days of Instruction

-Students wishing to completely withdraw from the University prior to or during the first 20 days of instruction may do so without academic penalty.
+Students wishing to completely withdraw from the university prior to or during the first 20 days of instruction may do so without academic penalty.
 Students who officially withdraw after classes begin will owe a prorated tuition-fee amount.
-Any charges or refund amounts will display in student SOLAR accounts approximately 4 to 6 weeks after classes begin.
+Any charges or refund amounts will display through myNorthridge Portal in student SOLAR accounts approximately 4 to 6 weeks after classes begin.
 For more information, see Student Finance or contact University Cash Services.
-New and returning students who completely withdraw from the University prior to the 20th day of instruction are not considered continuing students and must reapply to attend any subsequent semester.
-Those students who are continuing from the previous semester will automatically be placed on Leave of Absence if they meet the criteria.
+New and returning students who completely withdraw from the university prior to the 20th day of instruction are not considered continuing students and must reapply for admission to attend any subsequent semester.
+Those students who are continuing from the previous semester will automatically be placed on a leave of absence if they meet the criteria.

 Withdrawals After the 20th Day of Instruction

 Students who must withdraw after the 20th day of instruction and prior to the last three weeks of instruction for reasons clearly beyond their control, and who can justify serious and compelling circumstances, may withdraw without academic penalty by securing the approval of the instructor and the appropriate campus officials.
 For further information, see Late Schedule Changes.
 If approved, the grade of “W” will be assigned for withdrawals after the 20th day of instruction.
 Students completely withdrawing after the 20th day of instruction will be considered continuing students for the next semester.
 Under no circumstances does nonattendance nor the stopping of payment of a check constitute a withdrawal from the university.